 American Airlines Pet Policy for Cargo Travel

 American Airlines also cares about pet safety, and because of that, no pets will be allowed to travel in cargo if there are extreme temperatures of either hot or cold.
 Pets also must have enough room to stand, to turn around, to sit, and to lie down in their carriers.
-For cargo carriers have to be very sturdy, and made of either wood, metal, plastic, or other hard and leak proof material.
-Carriers must also have plenty of ventilation, and water containers that can refilled without opening the carrier, in case there is a delay and the animals need to be given water.
+For cargo carriers have to be very sturdy, and made of either wood, metal, plastic, or other hard and leak-proof material.
+Carriers must also have plenty of ventilation, and water containers that can be refilled without opening the carrier, in case there is a delay and the animals need to be given water.

 Kennels, or carriers, cannot be bigger than 40” long, 27” wide, and 30” high on a standard flight.
 Some flights with smaller planes must have smaller carriers.
-For example the Boeing MD-80 has a smaller cargo door, and kennels cannot be larger than 29” high and 53” wide in order to fit through the doors.
+For example, the Boeing MD-80 has a smaller cargo door, and kennels cannot be larger than 29” high and 53” wide in order to fit through the doors.
 Any and all pet carriers cannot weigh more than 100 pounds with the combined weight of the carrier and the pet.

 American Airlines Pet Policy Regarding Emotional Support Animal

 First and foremost, the pet will travel with you at no charge as long as they are able to fit either on your lap, at your feet, or under the seat, and that they will not in any way block the aisle.
-For safety regulation reasons, if your pet blocks the aisle in any way, you unfortunately will not be able to bring them into the cabin to travel with you.
+For safety regulation reasons, if your pet blocks the aisle in any way, you, unfortunately, will not be able to bring them into the cabin to travel with you.
 Additionally, you and your pet cannot sit in the emergency exit row, due to the fact that if there is an emergency, your pet cannot agree to follow the instructions required of those seated in that row.

 Assuming your pet meets all the above guidelines, you will then need a doctor’s letter in order to bring your support animal.
 The letter must clearly state that you have a disability that is either emotional or mental, and the disorder must be officially recognized in the Diagnostic and Statistical Manual of Mental Disorders.
-Further, the doctors letter must show that it would be detrimental to you to not have your emotional support animal during travel, and/or for when you arrive at your destination, and finally they need proof that they are in fact a licensed mental health professional or medical doctor, including information from their license such as type, date issued, and state issued, and they must state that you are their patient.
+Further, the doctors letter must show that it would be detrimental to you to not have your emotional support animal during travel, and/or for when you arrive at your destination, and finally they need proof that they are in fact a licensed mental health professional or medical doctor, including information from their licenses such as type, date issued, and state-issued, and they must state that you are their patient.
 All of this information will be verified, so American Airlines requires that you submit this documentation at least 48 hours before your flight, otherwise you might have to check the animal in a carrier, and they will not be allowed to travel with you as you would like them to, in the cabin.

 Like in cabin travel, pets traveling in American Airlines Pet Cargo are subject to fees.
-For this kind of travel the American Airlines pet fee is 175 dollars per pet carrier each way.
+For this kind of travel, the American Airlines pet fee is 175 dollars per pet carrier each way.

 American Airlines Pet Policy Tips and Tricks

 Whether you are using American Airlines pet travel through in cabin or through cargo, there are certain points to remember.
 You are allowed to have more than one pet per carrier, but the limit is two.
 The limit is also two pets per ticketed passenger.
-All pet travel comes with an American airlines pet fee, although the in cabin travel is slightly more affordable.
+All pet travel comes with an American airlines pet fee, although the in-cabin travel is slightly more affordable.
 It is advisable to always arrive early when checking in pets, but important to remember you can’t check in with pets more than four hours before your flight.
-With proper preparedness American Airlines pet policy will keep your pet safe, and make sure you, and your beloved animal, arrive safely and soundly in your destination.
+With proper preparedness, American Airlines pet policy will keep your pet safe, and make sure you, and your beloved animal, arrive safely and soundly in your destination.